 You get to choose which classes to take for each requirement.
 For example, each semester more than 50 classes meet Race and Ethnicity and there are more than 200 natural sciences, social science, and humanities classes.
 You owe it to yourself to take the time to find classes that are interesting to you when looking to meet a requirement.

 It is a good idea to begin your language classes early because you need to achieve fourth-term proficiency.
 Students who test into advanced levels usually find it easier to continue their study of the language, rather than take a break.

-You are not required to complete an academic minor, but if you are pursuing one, selecting a class for it is an easy way to fill out your schedule.
-Remember, you will often have a choice of which classes to take for your academic minor, so make sure you understand the requirements.
+You are not required to complete a minor, but if you are pursuing one, selecting a class for it is an easy way to fill out your schedule.
+Remember, you will often have a choice of which classes to take for your minor, so make sure you understand the requirements.
 You do not want to take a class because you thought it was required only to find out later that it was just one option for the requirement.

 Spend some time exploring classes on the LSA Course Guide.
 You are probably not familiar with what each department offers and will probably find classes that spark the thoughts, "Wow, I never thought anyone would teach a class about that, I've always been interested in it."
 Or, "Wow, I never even knew that was a subject."

 Check Topics courses each semester.
 Topics courses are courses with a standard number that change topics each semester depending on what topic the professor decides to teach.
 In addition, some departments offer multiple sections of their topics course every semester, so make sure you look at the description for each section.

 For example, one semester there were four sections of History 328, Humanities Topics in History:

 Section 1, Scotland Since 1603: History and Culture

 Section 2, History of Forensic Pathology and Medicine

 Section 3, History of Jewish Visual Culture: Vision and Images Ancient to Modern